Atlanta Allergy & Asthma News

 • in severe cases, death from anaphylaxis

-People who have unexplained allergic reactions, and who test negative for other food allergies, may be affected by alpha-gal syndrome.
-An expert evaluation by an allergist familiar with this condition is recommended.
-There's no treatment other than avoiding red meat and patients should always carry an epinephrine auto-injector.
+Individuals experiencing unexplained allergic reactions who test negative for common food allergies may have alpha-gal syndrome.
+A thorough evaluation by an allergist experienced with this condition is recommended.
+Currently, the only treatment is avoiding red meat, and patients should always carry an epinephrine auto-injector.

-The lone star tick is found predominantly in the southeastern U.S. and most cases occur in this region.
-The key to preventing this allergy to red meat is avoiding tick bites.
-Apply insect repellent when in wooded, grassy areas and wear long pants and long-sleeved shirts.
-Always perform a thorough, full-body tick check after spending time outside.
-The U.S. Centers for Disease Control and Prevention states that the risk of getting bitten by the Lone Star tick is highest in the early spring and late fall.
+The lone star tick, primarily found in the southeastern U.S., is the main cause of alpha-gal syndrome, with most cases occurring in this region.
+Preventing this red meat allergy starts with avoiding tick bites.
+Use insect repellent in wooded or grassy areas, wear long sleeves and pants, and conduct a full-body tick check after outdoor activities.
+According to the U.S. Centers for Disease Control and Prevention, the risk of lone star tick bites is highest in early spring and late fall.